authapon/mcachesimple/README.md

 # mcachesimple
 Key/Value Store Caching System.

-*This project is developed for personal used - You can use it by your own risk and purpose !!!*
+*This project is developed for personal use - You can use it at your own risk and purpose !!!*

 **Example Usage: **